montroly/fansyloader/README.md

-# fansyloader / fancy loader
+# fansyloader - The fancy loader

 Download your content from Onlyfans and Fansly easily and quickly, without reading long installation instructions or making complicated configurations.